-As observed and compared in the results section, it was found that the contribution of microplastics emission from offshore wind turbine blades in the Dutch North Sea is minimal.
-This is also the case when only the direct emissions sources into oceanic environments are considered, which include fishery and paint as sources.
+As observed and compared in the Results section, it was found that the contribution of microplastic emissions from offshore wind turbine blades in the Dutch North Sea is minimal.
+This is also the case when only the direct emission sources into oceanic environments are considered, which include fishery and paint as sources.
 The fate of microplastics released from wind turbine blade LEP systems at sea is influenced by their density, which varies depending on the specific material composition.
-PUbased coatings have densities ranging from 0.9 g cm-3 and 1.1 g cm-3.
-Microplastics generated from PU-based coatings with a density greater than that of seawater (which ranges from 1.02 g cm-3 and 1.03 g cm-3) will quickly sink to the ocean floor.
-Consequently, the exposure time of these microplastics in the upper water column is minimal, reducing their potential impact

-- 340 on species living there.
+PU-based coatings have densities ranging from 0.9 to 1.1 g cm-3.
+Microplastics generated from PU-based coatings with a density greater than that of seawater (which ranges from 1.02 to 1.03 g cm-3) will quickly sink to the ocean floor.
+Consequently, the exposure time of these microplastics in the upper water column is minimal, reducing their potential impact on species living there.
 However, microplastics generated from PU-based coatings with a density lower than that of seawater will float on the sea surface, posing a greater potential impact on living species.
 The authors lack specific data regarding the density of LEP systems currently in use on wind turbine blades installed in the Dutch North Sea.
-Although PU is rarely found in ocean surface waters (Lebreton et al., 2018), the authors believe that further research is needed to assess the fate of microplastics generated from the LEP systems used in actual wind turbine blades, through measurements taken around wind - 345 turbine installations.
+Although PU is rarely found in ocean surface waters (Lebreton et al., 2018), the authors believe that further research is needed to assess the fate of microplastics generated from the LEP systems used in actual wind turbine blades, through measurements taken around wind turbine installations.